 This study analyzes the following: 1) the relationship between residents’ participation in local networks and the performance of local governments, 2) the relationship between local government performance and local residents’ relationship with local government, 3) the relationship between local residents’ evaluation of their local chief executive and the local government’s performance and their participation in local networks, life satisfaction, values, and attitudes towards politics, and 4) the effect of local government performance on residents’ satisfaction and social welfare.
-By combining the results of this study and results derived from the elite survey that the group of applicants conducted in Indonesia and the Philippines from 2011 to 2012 under the support of the Grant-in-Aid for Scientific Research, we will create a comprehensive picture of local governance in Indonesia and the Philippines, where have been pioneering democratization and decentralization in Southeast Asia.
+By combining the results of this study and results derived from the elite survey that the group of applicants conducted in Indonesia and the Philippines during 2011-2012 with the support of the Grant-in-Aid for Scientific Research, we will create a comprehensive picture of local governance in Indonesia and the Philippines, two countries that have been pioneering democratization and decentralization in Southeast Asia.

-With the use of statistical analysis, the data collected through our survey present new facts about the general tendencies of resident involvement in local governance by analyzing factors on the residents’ side that influence the performance of local governments.
-Furthermore, the study provides a comparative perspective by analyzing both Indonesia and the Philippines in order to reveal common elements that have the potential to improve governance.
+Statistical analysis of the data collected through our survey presents new facts about the general tendencies of resident involvement in local governance by analyzing factors on the residents’ side that influence the performance of local governments.
+Furthermore, the study provides a comparative perspective by analyzing both Indonesia and the Philippines, thus revealing common elements that have the potential to improve governance.
 Finally, this study also investigates how government effectiveness impacts citizen participation, and vice versa.